 In addition to paying the Tier 2 Vintage Rate, «Customer Name» will also be subject to such additional terms and conditions associated with its selection of the Tier 2 Vintage Rate as described in the Statement of Intent.
 Such additional terms may include, but are not limited to, liquidated damages, if applicable, associated with the purchase of the Vintage Resource.

+Option 1: Include the following for customers that are not JOEs.

 2.5.4.2 Duration of Statement of Intent

 The Tier 2 Vintage Resource amounts applied to serve «Customer Name»’s Above-CHWM Load under this Agreement will not apply beyond the expiration of this Agreement, except as stated in the Statement of Intent.